-For each approximately 8-12 second sub-scan over four years, the analysis returns the two-dimensional angular wind velocity, $\vec{u}{\rm est}$ (Equation 34), along with a chi-squared goodness of fit parameter, $\chi^2$ , and the time t, azimuth $\phi$ , and elevation $\epsilon$ of the center of the sub-scan.
-The derived wind speeds vary in quality due to myriad factors, the most prominent being the effects of irregular non-atmospheric signals in the data.
+For each approximately 8-12 second subscan over four years, the analysis returns the two-dimensional angular wind velocity, \vec{u}{est} [Eq.
+(34)], along with a chi-squared goodness of fit parameter, χ^2 , and the time t, azimuth φ , and elevation ε of the center of the subscan.16 The derived wind speeds vary in quality due to myriad factors, the most prominent being the effects of irregular nonatmospheric signals in the data.
 We excluded wind estimates with a speed greater than 5 deg s-1, as well as estimates for which the parameter estimator did not converge.
 These cases corresponded to 20% of the data.

-To compute the $\chi^2$ , we take the variance of each pair of consolidated detectors to be equal to the median variance from the sub-scans after removing the best-fit two-parameter model for each array-band separately.
+To compute the χ^2 , we take the variance of each pair of consolidated detectors to be equal to the median variance from the subscans after removing the best-fit two-parameter model for each array-band separately.
 Figure 10 shows the distribution of the goodness of fit for each array-band combination.
-We kept estimates with $\chi^2 < 5$ , which corresponds to 75% of all remaining estimates.
+We kept estimates with $\chi^2 < 5$, which corresponds to 75% of all remaining estimates.
 Most of time the model gives a reasonable fit to the data, and it is apparent when it does not.